trychlos/pwix-cookie-manager/README.md

     On click, the `cm-policy-click` event will be triggered on `cmSliding` component.

-    Defaults to `false`.
+    Defaults to none.

 `cmSliding` is displayed the first time a user visits the site, as a bottom sliding band.
 It can be closed:

 - when the user clicks on the 'Got it' button

     - no update is done on the current cookies choices
-    - the component will not be displayed agains on next visit
+    - the component will not be displayed again on next visit

 - when the user click on the link to open the cookie manager

-    - the component will not be displayed agains on next visit
+    - the component will not be displayed again on next visit

 - when a link to the cookies policy has been provided and the user clicks on it

-    - no other action is taken than just close the component: neither any cookie choice update, nor any prevention againt a new display on next visit
+    - no other action is taken than just close the component: neither any cookie choice update, nor any prevention against a new display on next visit

         Rationale is that reading, even very carefully, the cookies policy is not at all the same that explicitly consent to the cookies.